 by Jack Heggie

-Do you have trouble with balance with you ski?
-Feel tight in your spine, hips, different person and thighs?
-Here is an easy exercise series that will make you a different person on skis.
+Do you have trouble with balance when you ski?
+Do you feel tight in your spine, hips, and thighs?
+Here is an easy exercise series for better balance in skiing that will make you a different person on skis.

 In the early part of this century, physiologists studying movement in animals discovered a group of reflexes they called the tonic and self-righting mechanisms, which affect the way individuals stay in balance and deal with gravity.
 Almost80 years later, we are discovering how important these mechanisms are for active sports like skiing, and we are learning ways to use them to improve our performance.